 In summary, we compare the options

-Discover the Alhambra of Granada, hand in hand with an expert
+Discover the Alhambra in Granada, with the help of an expert

-Walking through the gardens, courtyards and the interior of the Alhambra is much more interesting if it is done with an expert guide to help us understand everything we see.
-Join a guided tour, at the best price.
-Includes the Nasrid Palaces and the Generalife.
+Strolling through the gardens, courtyards and the interior of the Alhambra is much more interesting if it is done with an expert guide to help us understand everything we see.
+Join a guided tour at the best price.
+It includes the Nasrid Palaces and the Generalife.

 A more intimate experience to discover the Alhambra with a guide

 This option is perfect if you want to see a unique monument with the magic of special lighting.
 The tour is also for small groups of no more than 10 people.